The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 And because of a series of ordinances, local, county, and state, for eight months of the 12-month year, people who live on a beach have to turn off any light that can be seen from the beach.

-This is because sea turtles, which or who don't start arriving until May are said to be distracted by light.
+This is because sea turtles, which, or who, don't start arriving until May, are said to be distracted by light.

-So what happens, and I have witnessed this on the beach one memorial day, giant sea turtles, amazing thing to watch, they lumber out of the ocean, they trundle up to the beach, they uh they they dig the nest, they lay the eggs, and they trundle back to the ocean.
+So what happens, and I have witnessed this on the beach one Memorial Day, giant sea turtles, amazing thing to watch, they lumber out of the ocean.

-And there are some people supposedly out there marking where the nest is so that people don't disturb it, and then some weeks later the hatchlings hatch and they burrow up out of the sand, and they are supposed to go to the ocean, where ninety percent of them end up as food.
+And then some weeks later, the hatchlings hatch and they burrow up out of the sand and they are supposed to go to the ocean where 90% of them end up as food.

 But 10% of them survive.